mcmuttons/GeoPredictor/README.md

 Default **on**

+### Evaluator Integration

+#### Tell Evaluator to visit on new geological body
+This will add any body with geological signals to Evaluator's visit list.

+Default **off**

+#### Tell Evaluator to visit on possible new geological codex entry
+This will only add bodies with new geological codex entries to Evaluator's visit list.

+### Display

 #### Show only current system
 This will only show bodies with geology on the in the system you're in.
 Otherwise you'll see all the bodies since this Observatory session started.